 Each one of the bullet items above is deserving of a separate article.
 I will be posting some consolidated information covering credit card charge off in coming months.

-If you have questions about anything covered above and would like feedback, post in the comment section below.
+If you have questions about anything covered above, and would like feedback without scheduling a call, post in the comment section below.